You can take aciclovir either with or without food.

 - You should drink plenty while you are on aciclovir to keep your kidneys working well.
 Drinking water is best, but hot drinks and non-alcoholic cold drinks are also suitable.

 - If you have been prescribed aciclovir for genital herpes, do not have sex while you have sores or blisters.
-Even after these have healed, there is still a small chance that you may pass on the virus when you have sex - using a condom may reduce this chance.
+Even after these have healed, there is still a small chance that you may pass on the virus when you have sex - using a condom reduces this risk.

 - If you are having an operation or any other medical treatment, tell the person carrying out the treatment that you are taking aciclovir.